 Some artists sacrifice themselves for their art.
 Dick sacrificed his art.
 He saw his training in wood carving as a gift from his father, his grandfather, and an entire tradition, and he had no interest in wresting it from his Native American ancestry.
 This was not art for his sake or for art's sake, but for his people.
 Did that mean reducing it to ashes?
 So be it.

 Give Melissa Cody some credit.
 When she titles a tapestry I Am Navajo Barbie, she is not cashing in on the movie.
-She created it more than ten years ago.
+She created the work more than ten years ago.
 She is also just one of three artists boasting of their defiance, their heritage, and nontraditional media at MoMA PS1.
 They differ only in how far they range beyond those platitudes—and how close to the culture that threatens to swallow up them all.
 What starts as political correct and artistically pro forma takes on local and global color.

 Cody seems happy to limit herself, but her American dream is more than a passing fancy.
 She calls her show "Webbed Skies" to honor the Spider Woman—not the superhero or the heart of a Latin American novel, but one who descended from the skies to bring weaving to the Navajo/Diné people.
 Cody's motifs, she says, evoke western mountains, whirling logs, and the snake that threatens to undermine them all.
 She also remembers her father's descent into Parkinson's disease, and her colorful work could be an act of restitution.
 So might block letters woven here and there just short of legibility beyond a plea for lost love.
 If all that seems a lot to ask, it is.